 - Background check: Due diligence must be performed to ensure that prospective Transaction Partner is bona fide and a legitimate entity; is qualified to perform services for which it will be retained; and maintains business and ethical standards consistent with those of the Company.
-Diligence should be tailored to the particular risks associated with the situation.
+Diligence should be tailored to the risks associated with the situation.
 Diligence may include the following key items: - Every prospective Transaction Partner should fill out a questionnaire regarding its structure, history and connection to government officials.
-A questionnaire to be used in the Due Diligence process is attached as Annex III. - The Company should conduct an in-person meeting or interview with the principals of the prospective Transaction Partner. - The prospective Transaction Partner should provide references.
+A questionnaire to be used in the Due Diligence process is attached as Annex III and when require will conduct further in person meetings with principals of the prospective Transaction Partners. - The prospective Transaction Partner should provide references.

-Should any "red flag" (See Annex II) or other issues arise, it is critical that further investigation is undertaken until it has been agreed with the General Secretary of EDPR that the red flags are no longer a concern, or that the proposed Transaction Partner is unsuitable.
+Should any "red flag" (See Annex II) or other issues arise, it is critical that further investigation is undertaken until it has been agreed with the Compliance Officer of EDPR that the red flags are no longer a concern, or that the proposed Transaction Partner is unsuitable.